BradyBrenot/huestacean/README.md

 ```

 ### Linux
 1. Make sure you have Qt5 >= 5.10.0 and cmake installed.
-If not, use your package manager to install them, e.g. `yum install cmake` or `pacman -S cmake`.
+If not, use your package manager to install them.
+For apt, use `apt install cmake libqt5remoteobjects5-dev libxinerama-dev libqt5quick5 qtdeclarative5-dev libxrandr-dev libxcursor-dev libxi-dev libx11-dev libxtst-dev`.
 You can also install Qt5 from the [offical website](http://download.qt.io/official_releases/qt/) if the correct version is not available in your package manager.
+You wil also need to install certain additional dependencies for
 2. Clone the Huestacean project and make sure all submodules are up to date.
 ```
 git clone --recursive git://github.com/BradyBrenot/huestacean.git